Document Owners: C Lewis and J Bryan

 As an organisation, Opus Professional Services Group maintains relationships with many different organisations in its supply chain, as well as supplying varying levels of contract, interim, temporary and permanent workers.
-In the light of the general law on employment and human rights, and, more specifically, the Modern Slavery Act 2015, we have reviewed our existing compliance and risk management processes to determine what existing measures are undertaken and what further measures may be required to prevent slavery and human trafficking taking place in any part of our businesses or supply chain during the financial year ending 31st December 2016.
+In the light of the general law on employment and human rights, and, more specifically, the Modern Slavery Act 2015, we have reviewed our existing compliance and risk management processes to determine what existing measures are undertaken and what further measures may be required to prevent slavery and human trafficking taking place in any part of our businesses or supply chain during the financial year 1st April 2020 to 31st March 2021.

 Opus PSG has adopted a statement of our corporate values on the prevention of modern slavery and human trafficking.
 This value statement governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.

 We expect all who have, or seek to have, a business relationship with Opus PSG and/or any member of our company, to familiarise themselves with and act at all times in a way which is consistent with our commitment to act ethically and with integrity.

 As part of our culture of good governance for good business, Opus PSG conducts our business in line with a set of core values which are reflected in our relationships with our customers, stakeholders, suppliers and team members.

 All our business relationships, our processes and our procedures are built on foundations of ethics and integrity, which is reflected in our zero tolerance approach to the exploitation of individuals in any form, and more particularly the offences under the Modern Slavery Act 2015.

 We are therefore committed to opposing modern slavery in all its forms and preventing it by whatever means we can.
 We demand the same attitude of all who work for us and expect it of all with whom we have business dealings.